Competitiveness and Innovation Framework Programme

-The Competitiveness and Innovation Framework Programme (CIP) of the European Commission is meant to improve the competitiveness of European companies facing the challenges of globalization.
-The programme is mainly aimed at small and medium-sized enterprises (SMEs), which will receive support for innovation activities, better access to finance and business support services.
-It will run from 2007 to 2013.

-The programme wants to encourage the usage of information and communications technologies (ICT), renewable energies and to promote energy efficiency.
+The Competitiveness and Innovation Framework Programme (CIP) of the European Commission, which operated from 2007 to 2013, aimed to improve the competitiveness of European companies facing the challenges of globalization.
+The programme was mainly aimed at small and medium-sized enterprises (SMEs), which could receive support for innovation activities, better access to finance and business support services.
+The programme sought to encourage the usage of information and communications technologies (ICT), renewable energies and to promote energy efficiency.

 History

-The CIP is based on Decision No 1639/2006/EC of the European Parliament and of the Council of 24 October 2006 establishing a Competitiveness and Innovation Framework Programme (2007 to 2013).
+The CIP was based on Decision No 1639/2006/EC of the European Parliament and of the Council of 24 October 2006 establishing a Competitiveness and Innovation Framework Programme (2007 to 2013).

-CIP is complementary to the 7th Framework Programme (FP7) and is supposed to be "mutually-reinforcing [..], each designed to contribute to the success of the other."
+The CIP is complementary to the 7th Framework Programme (FP7); the two programmes were to be "mutually-reinforcing" and "each designed to contribute to the success of the other".
+The Commission noted during the recession which occurred from 2007 onwards that small businesses needed additional support and so the implementation of the programme's financial instruments was speeded up and its approval procedures were simplified.

-The program COSME followed up CIP and runs 2014 to 2020.
+A further programme, COSME, followed up CIP and ran 2014 to 2020.

 Operational programmes

-The CIP consists of three programmes:
+The CIP consisted of three programmes: